-- Accuracy: The absolute system accuracy is better than + 3 inches.
-This accuracy is applicable for normal conditions and the temperature, humidity, chemistry, and radiation levels expected for BDBE event conditions. - Trending: The display trends and retains data when powered from either normal or backup power. - Restoration after Loss of Power: The system automatically swaps to available power (backup battery power or external DC source) when normal power is lost.
+- Accuracy: The absolute system accuracy will be better than + 3 inches.
+This accuracy is applicable for normal conditions and the temperature, humidity, chemistry, and radiation levels expected for BDBE event conditions. - Restoration after Loss of Power: The system automatically swaps to available power (backup battery power or external DC source) when normal power is lost.
 Neither the source of power nor system restoration impact accuracy.
-Previously collected data is retained.